GeekerHWH/GeekerHWH.github.io/content/en/blogs/dialog.md

        dialog --print-maxsize
        dialog common-options box-options

-DESCRIPTION
-       Dialog is a program that will let you present a variety of questions or display messages using dialog boxes from a shell script.
-These  types of  dialog  boxes  are implemented (though not all are necessarily com‐ piled into dialog):

-              buildlist, calendar, checklist, dselect, editbox, form, fselect, gauge, infobox, inputbox, inputmenu, menu, mixedform,
-              mixedgauge, msgbox (message), passwordbox, passwordform, pause,
-              prgbox, programbox, progressbox, radiolist, rangebox, tailbox,
-              tailboxbg, textbox, timebox, treeview, and yesno (yes/no).

-       You can put more than one dialog box into a script:

-       •   Use the "--and-widget" token to force dialog to proceed to the next dialog unless you have pressed ESC to cancel, or

-       •   Simply  add  the  tokens  for  the next dialog box, making a chain.
-           Dialog stops chaining  when  the  return  code  from  a  dialog  is nonzero, e.g., Cancel or No (see DIAGNOSTICS).

-       Some  widgets,  e.g.,  checklist,  will  write text to dialog's output.
-       Normally that is the standard error, but there are options for changing
-       this:  “--output-fd”, “--stderr” and “--stdout”.
-No text is written if the Cancel button (or ESC) is pressed; dialog exits immediately in that case.

 OPTIONS
-       All  options  begin  with  “--”  (two ASCII hyphens, for the benefit of those using systems with deranged locale support).

        A “--” by itself is used as an escape, i.e.,  the  next  token  on  the command-line  is  not  treated  as  an  option.
 This is different from